saiseggoju/CDE-Health-Monitor/README.md

 Connect to real databases like Snowflake, AWS S3, or SQL Server

-Send email or Slack alerts for freshness violations
+Send Slack/Email alerts for freshness violations

 Deploy interactive dashboards using Streamlit or Power BI